LacunaSoftware/RestPkiSamples/PHP/README.md

 This folder contains web applications written in PHP that show how to use the [REST PKI service](https://pki.rest/).

-For other languages, please visit the [project root](https://github.com/LacunaSoftware/RestPkiSamples).
+For other languages, please visit the [repository root](https://github.com/LacunaSoftware/RestPkiSamples).

 To run the samples, you will need an **API access token**.
 If you don't have one, register on the [REST PKI website](https://pki.rest/) and generate a token.